theohbrothers/PSRepositoryReleaseManager/README.md

 In the case where GitHub Actions is used for releases, the job token [`GITHUB_TOKEN`](docs/samples/ci/github/generic/github-workflows.linux-container.yml#L59) may be used for creating releases should it have write permissions to the repository.

+#### Environment variables

+##### Project directory

+By default, the provided [entrypoint scripts](src/scripts/ci) use the superproject directory as the path for execution.
+To override the default location, set the *environment* variable `PROJECT_DIRECTORY` to contain a custom directory value before executing the entrypoint scripts.

 ## Usage

 The project provides a set of [entrypoint scripts](src/scripts/ci) for generating release notes and creating releases for other projects, designed to be used identically in both [development](#development) and [CI environments](#continuous-integration-ci).